rnirek/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-azure-fence-agent-sles.md

 The Azure fence agent makes use of the python program located at /usr/sbin/fence_azure_arm.
 The cluster RA used to implement STONITH calls this program with the appropriate parameters and uses it to communicate with the Azure platform using API calls.

-As documented in [SUSE - Create Azure Fence agent STONITH device](https://learn.microsoft.com/en-us/azure/sap/workloads/high-availability-guide-suse-pacemaker?tabs=msi#create-azure-fence-agent-stonith-device)  and [RHEL - Create STONITH device](https://learn.microsoft.com/en-us/azure/sap/workloads/high-availability-guide-rhel-pacemaker?tabs=msi#create-a-fencing-device) , the roles provide permissions to the fence agent to perform the following actions.
+As documented in [SUSE - Create Azure Fence agent STONITH device](https://learn.microsoft.com/en-us/azure/sap/workloads/high-availability-guide-suse-pacemaker?tabs=msi#create-azure-fence-agent-stonith-device), the roles provide permissions to the fence agent to perform the following actions.

 1. powerOff
 2. start